iaquobe/james-bond/documents/report/main.typ

 DVD Collection.
 It was chosen for several reasons:
 *Long Running Series:*
-The collection contains films starting from 1962 to 2008 allowing for an observation period of 46 years.
+The collection contains films from 1962 to 2008 allowing for an observation period of 46 years.
 *Series Containing Many Films:*
 The Collection contains 22 films.
-The release interval varies from film to movie, but overall they were released mostly regularly.
+The release interval varies from film to film, but overall they were released mostly regularly.
-The longest time between releases was 6 years, but the average is around 2 years.
+The longest time between releases was 6 years, while the average is around 2 years.
 *Limiting Confounding Factors:*
 By limiting our observation to one series, we limit confounding factors.
 James Bond films all are of the same genre,